 • Psychiatry + therapy: $349 per month.

-Brightside Health (Brightside) is a comprehensive mental health care platform offering monthly subscription plans for online psychiatry and therapy sessions.
-It has an easy-to-use app with valuable features such as self-paced lessons, a symptom tracker, and a messaging system to keep in touch with your provider.
+Brightside Health is a comprehensive mental health care platform offering online psychiatry and therapy sessions.
+After comparing it to other online psychiatry options, we found Brightside to be the best overall option.
+Not only does Brightside offer both therapy and psychiatry, it also includes valuable extra services and features.
+All Brightside users can access an easy-to-use app with features like self-paced lessons on mental health topics, a symptom tracker, and a messaging system to keep in touch with your provider between sessions.

 Brightside clinicians can prescribe certain common antidepressant and anxiety medications, including selective serotonin reuptake inhibitors (SSRIs) and serotonin and norepinephrine reuptake inhibitors (SNRIs).
 Brightside lists all of the medications its clinicians can prescribe on their website.